Did you know about 1 in 4 men will break a bone due to osteoporosis after age 50?

 Bone Density and Signs of Bone Loss

-To measure your bone density, the gold standard test is called a DXA scan, which we will discuss in the section below.
+To measure your bone density, the gold standard test is called a DEXA scan, which I’ll discuss in the section below.

-While osteoporosis has many risk factors like the ones above, there are no signs or symptoms, making it difficult to pinpoint.
+While osteoporosis has many risk factors like the ones above, there are few obvious signs or symptoms, making it difficult to pinpoint.

 But there are a couple of physical signs of bone loss.